Seen savanh: Preparation

 Making seen savanh begins with lean beef, often top round, flank steak or round steak sliced very thinly across the grain.
 The meat is then coated in a marinade that typically attempts to balance spiciness, sweetness and saltiness.
 Typical ingredients for the marinade include fish sauce (or Maggi seasoning), oyster sauce, palm sugar, brown sugar, garlic, ginger, galangal, lemongrass, chili peppers and sesame seeds.

 After marinating (often overnight), the beef is dried until nearly completely moisture-free.
 Traditionally, the strips are sun-dried or dehydrated, with the meat shrinking and darkening as it dries.
 Just before serving, the dried jerky is sometimes quickly flash-fried or grilled in oil.
 This final cooking step is said to caramelize the surface and makes the meat slightly crispy on the edges.
 In practice however, many families simply pan-fry the dried strips for a few seconds per side to finish them.

 Cultural significance

-Seen savanh is regarded as a strong a "symbol of Laotian culture, tradition, and community," as can be observed by the fact that the dish is commonly served at festivals and family gatherings.
+Seen savanh is regarded as a strong "symbol of Laotian culture, tradition, and community," as can be observed by the fact that the dish is commonly served at festivals and family gatherings.
 In recent years, Seen savanh has also become popular overseas in Laotian restaurants, as is noted by The Atlanta Journal-Constitution that called it a "heavenly" snack.